UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-7.md

    public async Task DoFetchNextMessageCommand() => await DataModel.NextSaying();
 ```

-We are currently ingoring the tuple data `(bool success, string ErrorString)` returned by `NextSaying()` or any exceptions that happen to be thrown.
+We are currently ignoring the tuple data `(bool success, string ErrorString)` returned by `NextSaying()` or any exceptions that happen to be thrown.

 It is tempting to try and ignore such things, but you can't (or at least should not).